Anthonypaige/investnurenergy/src/content/post/what-is-the-energy-efficient-home-improvement-credit-.md

   - heat pump water heaters
 ---

-In an era where energy efficiency and sustainability are paramount, the Inflation Reduction Act has introduced measures to incentivize homeowners to invest in energy-saving improvements.
 A key component of this legislation is the Energy-Efficient Home Improvement Credit, designed to encourage the adoption of technologies and practices that reduce energy consumption and environmental impact.
 From heat pumps to insulation enhancements, this credit provides financial support for a variety of upgrades that contribute to a more energy-efficient home.
 In this guide, we'll explore the details of the Energy-Efficient Home Improvement Credit, helping you understand how to leverage this opportunity to make your home more sustainable and cost-effective.

 ### **What is the Energy-Efficient Home Improvement Credit?**